froscon/engelsystem/.github/README.md

 We choose to avoid the whole angel terminology and refer to our volunteers as "volunteers" (English) and "Helferinnen" (German).
 On top, we choose to use the generic feminine form ("Helferinnen").
-To implement this, we need to modify the language files that live in `resources/lang/`.
+To implement this, we modify the language files that live in `resources/lang/`.

 The main `Dockerfile` already compiles the `.mo` files from the respective `.po` files.
-We conveniently hook into this process and simply patch these `.po` files before the compilation by executing a few custom scripts.
+We conveniently hook into this process and patch these `.po` files before the compilation by executing a few custom scripts.

 Whenever the upstream changes or adds new texts, these scripts might need to be adapted!
-At the end of the scripts, they look for common words from the "angel terminology" so you can simply run them locally to check whether they currently miss any instances.
+At the end of the scripts, they look for common words from the "angel terminology" so you can run them locally to check whether they currently miss any instances.

-For the German language files, we simply run `sed -i` a bunch of times.
-While most patterns are fairly generic, some are very specific to some strings.
-We tried to avoid patterns with "sub-matches" of other patterns, but beware!
+For the German language files, we run `sed -i` a bunch of times.
+While most patterns are fairly generic, some are very specific to individual strings.
+We tried to avoid patterns that are "sub-patterns" of others, but beware!

 For the English language, not all strings are put into `.mo` files (yet?).
 Some (still?) live as default values in the source code.
 We thus first create the